Living Places – a new way of thinking about buildings

 5 principles

-The project aims at demonstrating that it is possible to achieve 3x lower carbon footprint emissions and 3 times better indoor climate than in an average Danish single family house, at an affordable and scalable level.
+The project aims to demonstrate that it is possible to achieve 3x lower carbon footprint emissions and 3x better indoor climate than in an average Danish single family house at an affordable and scalable level.

 We don’t have to wait for the advancement of technology to accomplish this.
 We have all the knowledge and technology we need right now for the building industry to create responsible and regenerative solutions.